gabrielpadilh4/gabrielpadilh4/README.md

 🔭 I’m currently working on some projects to improve my skills and be a fullstask developer.

-💬 Ask me about anything you want, feel free to send an e-mail to `gabrielpadilhasantos@gmail.com` and i will reply ASAP.
+💬 Ask me about anything you want, feel free to send an e-mail and i will reply ASAP.

 📫 Add me on linkedin: https://www.linkedin.com/in/gabriel-padilha/